Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 If I had to summarize those twenty-five years in one sentence, it would be this:

 I've been going deeper and deeper on understanding what an atomic unit of work actually looks like—and what happens when you design it on purpose.
+That's what Deliberate Work captures.

-The Other Laboratory: Ski Racing
+The Other Laboratory: A Life in Sport

 2013